 Since 2014 I have been working for a consulting company, based in Milan and operating in the pharmaceutical industry.

 Attended a one year night class in Web and App Design from Mohole School (Milan).
 I started working as "Free"lance, keeping on collaborating with the aforementioned consulting company and developing web-based projects on my own.

 First long-distance trip, exploring the USA West Coast.

 One year spent working and travelling all over Australia.

 Back to Europe, crossing China, Mongolia and Russia by train from Beijing to St. Petersburg.

 Proudly joined the most revolutionary cycling club in the world.
 Getting further motivation I accomplished some other cycling stuff such as: amateur Tour des Flanders (2015), Paris-Roubaix (2016) and Tro-Bro-Leon (2017).

 Camino de Santiago (2014), as first bike touring experience.
 Followed in 2015 by the epic Land's End to John o'Groats (cheated catching a train in between).
-Some other holidays spent pedalling part of Sicily (2016) and Portugal (2017) coast.
+Some other holidays spent pedalling part of Sicily (2016), Portugal (2017) and Croatia (2018) coast.

 Chile and Argentina along the epic Ruta40 and Carretera Austral.
 Rainforest and deserts made me look like a cool and eco-friendly backpacker while seriously contributing to global warming with a 5000km car trip.